-- High risk children and young people, activities and areas. - Existing preventative measures and evaluation of the remaining risks. - Additional preventative and control measures identified, including timescales. - Communication procedures and review arrangements.
+- High risk groups, individuals, activities and areas - Existing preventative measures and evaluation of the remaining risks - Additional preventative and control measures identified, including timescales - Communication procedures and review arrangements

-Step 5- Monitor, Review and update the assessment
+Step 5 - Monitor, Review and update the assessment

-It is important to establish the assessment as a continuous two-way communication process between persons' at risk and Headteachers/managers controlling the risks.
+It is important to establish the assessment as a continuous two-way communication process between persons at risk and managers controlling the risks.
 This will help to promote regular review to ensure precautions are kept up to date.